GregReddick/ComTestLibrary/ComTestLibrary1/README.md

 All of these compiler flags are set in the Visual Studio project file.

 The current project has two different builds, x86 (32 bit) and x64 (64 bit).
 These can be "Batch build" to build both of them at the same time.
-Some of the complexity of handling both 32 and 64 bit will soon be fixed: https://github.com/dotnet/runtime/issues/32493.
-This will allow a AnyCPU build to have both a 32 bit and 64 bit comhost file.
-I will simplify the build process once this enhancement is made and released.
+This was talked about in this note: https://github.com/dotnet/runtime/issues/32493, but has not been addressed.
+This would allow a AnyCPU build to have both a 32 bit and 64 bit comhost file.
+I will simplify the build process if this enhancement is ever made and released.

 # GUIDs
 You will need to generate three GUIDs (Globally Unique Identifiers, also